 If Claire could be a Superhero, she would be Water Woman, floating with the fish through the ocean.

-Ren joined the team in June 2022 upon the completion of their undergraduate degree at the University of Birmingham.
-During their time at university, they enjoyed volunteering for a mental health charity and was inspired to work in this sector.
+Ren joined the team in June 2022 upon the completion of their undergraduate degree, BA Liberal Arts and Sciences (Philosophy), at the University of Birmingham.
+During their time at university, they enjoyed volunteering for Birmingham Nightline and was inspired to work in the mental health sector.

 When not at work, Ren can typically be found catching up with a friend in a coffee shop or reading.